 Minimum group size is 12 people.

-Maximum group size depends upon time allowed, venue and program design.
+Maximum group size depends upon the time allowed, the venue selected, and program design.
 We’ve done programs for group sizes well over 100 people many times.

 What should we bring/wear?